Considering Changing Letting Agent?

 Through careful tenant selection and thorough vetting of tenancy applicants, Simply Let has never lost a landlord a penny in rent in the fourteen years we’ve been in business.

 Lack of communication is one of the most common complaints we hear from landlords who are unhappy with their agent.
 At Simply Let we pro-actively communicate any issues to our clients as they arise and, with a small but dedicated team at Simply Let, our landlord clients have a known individual dealing with their property.

 Transparency is vital as landlords are entrusting their letting agent with the management of their most valuable assets - possibly their pension fund.
 At Simply Let we are open and honest in our dealings with our landlord clients and are bound by the RICS code of ethics to put our clients’ best interests ahead of the interests of our business.

 Do you want the local branch of a national firm or a local independent agent?
-Simply Let is a family business owned by its directors John and Kathleen Gell - a husband and wife team - and managed by them personally with the assistance of Marsaili, Iona and Moira.
+Simply Let is a family business owned by its directors John and Kathleen Gell - a husband and wife team - and managed by them personally with the assistance of Marsaili, Iona, Moira and Fiona.
 We have a higher than average staff to property ratio and this allows us to pay attention to detail - a critical part of successful property management.
 Without satisfied clients, the business would fail.
 The fact that our client base is growing steadily speaks for itself, but why not take a look at our Google Reviews to see what our clients say about us?
 We're also pleased as punch to have been a finalist in the prestigeous Herald Property Awards 2018.

 We would love to hear from you if you are thinking about switching from your current letting agent.
 Contact us now to arrange a free, no obligation chat.
 We work with landlords who want to provide good quality statutorily compliant properties for responsible tenants.